 On today’s date in 1959, The Billboard released its Music Popularity Charts for pop songs for the week ending Oct.
 10.

-Ottawa-born singer Paul Anka reached the second spot with his single, Put Your Head on My Shoulder.
-It was second only to Bobby Darin’s Mack the Knife.
+Ottawa-born singer Paul Anka reached the second spot with his single, Put Your Head on My Shoulder, which was second only to Bobby Darin’s Mack the Knife.

-Anka wrote the song at the peak of his popularity (although he would also have hits in the ’70s and ’90s) and captures the essence of teen pop culture in the late-1950s.
+Anka wrote the song at the peak of his popularity (although he would also have hits in the ’70s and ’90s) to capture the essence of teen pop culture in the late-1950s.

 Anka’s first hit, Diana, soared to the top of Billboard’s charts in less than four weeks before becoming the number one song in the world and the second-biggest-selling song ever recorded.
 This was soon followed by his aforementioned single, Put Your Head on My Shoulder.